JayvonK/WeatherApp-Repo/README.md

  1. Finish making basic structure of website
  2. Start finding assets used for the website
  3. Finish logging all the fetches I need to pull from the API's
+ 4. Start Displaying fetched info on website
- 4. Plan out how to make some of the animations/functionalities of website
+ 5. Plan out how to make some of the animations/functionalities of website